MediaComem/comem-archidep/ex/nginx-php-fpm-deployment.md

 listen.allowed_clients = 127.0.0.1
 ```

-For these changes to take effect, you must restart the PHP FPM service:
+For these changes to take effect, you must restart the PHP-FPM service:

 ```bash
 $> sudo systemctl restart php8.3-fpm